American Board of Endodontics (2022)

 Caring for Anxious Patients

 This doesn’t happen by accident.
-It comes from genuine care, technical skill, and the patience to
+It comes from genuine care, technical skill, and the patience to meet each person where they are.

 Working with Your Dentist